XtianLors/JavaPrimer/README.md

 # JavaPrimer
-A tutorial Guide to using Java
+A tutorial Guide for Java